Northbridge Public Schools Elementary Curriculum Overview

 Deep conceptual understanding

-Mathematical reasoning and discourse
+Mathematical reasoning and academic discourse

-Real-world applications of math concepts
+Real-world application of math skills

-Offers individualized, self-paced pathways
+Individualized, self-paced learning pathways

 Science